An Empirical Study of Realized GNN Expressiveness: RPC: A New Evaluation Diagram

 \subsection{Evaluation Method}

-Recall that we choose to directly compare the output of GNNs on a pair of non-isomorphic graphs to measure expressiveness.
-If there is a significant difference, then the GNN is considered to be able to distinguish them.
-However, how to set the threshold is a problem.
-A large threshold may produce many false negatives (the model is expressive enough to distinguish them but the difference is less than the threshold), while a small threshold may produce many false positives (the model cannot distinguish them but the fluctuating/numerical errors make the difference larger than the threshold).
+We evaluate models by comparing the outputs of two non-isomorphic graphs.
+If we notice a significant difference between the outputs, we conclude that the GNN can distinguish the pair of graphs.
+However, setting a suitable threshold can be challenging.
+A large threshold may yield false negatives, which means the model can distinguish the pair, but the observed difference falls short of the threshold.
+Conversely, a small threshold may yield false positives, which means the model cannot distinguish the pair, but fluctuating errors cause the difference to exceed the threshold.

-Paired Comparisons~\citep{johnson_applied_2007} is a classical method for comparing two groups of results with fluctuating errors.
-Instead of comparing a single pair of results, it repeatedly generates results for each target and compares two groups of results to reduce the influence of random errors.
-We improve upon this method to check whether a GNN really outputs different results for a pair of graphs, named \textbf{R}eliable \textbf{P}airwise \textbf{C}omparison (RPC).
-The pipeline is shown in Fig~\ref{fig:eval}(b).
+To address the issue of fluctuating errors, we draw inspiration from Paired Comparisons~\citep{fisher1992statistical}.
+It involves comparing two groups of results instead of a single pair.
+The influence of random errors is mitigated by repeatedly generating results and comparing the two groups of results.
+Building upon it, we introduce a method called \textbf{R}eliable \textbf{P}aired \textbf{C}omparison (RPC) to verify whether a GNN genuinely produces distinct outputs for a pair of graphs.
+The pipeline is depicted in Fig~\ref{fig:eval}(b).

-RPC has two components: Major procedure and Reliability check.
-The Major procedure is conducted on a pair of non-isomorphic graphs to capture their difference, while the Reliability check is conducted on graph automorphisms to capture internal fluctuations caused by numerical precision.
+RPC consists of two main components: Major Procedure and Reliability Check.
+The Major Procedure is conducted on a pair of non-isomorphic graphs to measure their dissimilarity.
+In contrast, the Reliability Check is conducted on graph automorphisms to capture internal fluctuations.

-\textbf{Major procedure. } Given a pair of non-isomorphic graphs $\gG$, $\gH$, we generate $q$ copies for each by random reindexing to form two groups of graphs.
-Each copy is represented as:
+\textbf{Major Procedure.} Given two non-isomorphic graphs $\gG, \gH$, we create $q$ copies of each by random permutation (still isomorphic to original graph) to generate two groups of graphs, denoted as: